fwd079/hello-world/README.md

 Keeping the future objective of switching to [Microservices](https://microservices.io/ "Dedicated website") the Permissions are now divided into **modules**, with each module taking care of its permissions.
 The permission [God Object](https://en.wikipedia.org/wiki/God_object "Anti Pattern") is now removed and a new library of permissions are now introduced, with this, each class is named after the module it represents.
 This follows [SOLID principles](https://en.wikipedia.org/wiki/SOLID "SOLID") for better code quality.

-### Class structure
+## Class structure

+### PermissionKeys Library

 1. The classes within `Modules/Library/PermissionKeys` library are within namepsace of `DimensionsOnline.PermissionKeys` to make them available throughout the project.
 Each class is decorated with the following two [Attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/ "Attributes (C#)") at class declaration:

    1. **NestedPermissionKeys** Attribute.
 The [NestedPermissionKeys](https://serenity.is/Docs/howto/how_to_register_permissions_in_serene    "Serenity link") attribute ensures that permission keys defined here are also registered and shown in permission dialogue.
    2. **DisplayName** Attribute.
 This sets the custom text for this Permission class, to show in Permission dialogue.

 2. The `public const string` declaration along with its assignment, denotes a _PermissionKey_ member for the class.
-This member is decorated with a [Description attribute]() which displays text for this PermissionKey in Permissions dialgue.
+This member is decorated with a [Description attribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.descriptionattribute?view=netframework-4.8 "DescriptionAttribute (C#)") which displays text for this PermissionKey in Permissions dialgue.
 The PermissionKey is then used to specify permissions in relevant module/logic flow, e.g. the following PermissionKey represents Supported Person module's configuration criteria of Contact Method (access to edit/modify Supported Person Contact Method configuration).

 ```csharp